Written By: Conrad Winter | Jun 30, 2023 11:34:38 AM

 Supply Chain Is International News

 Big changes are happening in the world today.
 Conference goers and presenters were talking about them.
-Supply chain, its importance and fragility, is international news and the people who market and sell transportation and logistics had much to discuss.
+Supply chain, it’s importance and fragility, is international news and the people who market and sell transportation and logistics had much to discuss.
 Diversity, equity and inclusion is top of mind for companies everywhere, and logistics has its own unique dimension.
 AI, the 200,000-ton containership of technology, made its way into almost every conversation and presentation.

 Shock and Awe